qu'est-ce que le Picon ?

 What beer with picon?

-Picon beer is traditionally associated with a light lager such as Plisner , but it can also be linked to dark beer .
+Picon beer is traditionally paired with a light lager like Plisner , but it can also be paired with brown ale .
 In both cases, you can add lemon syrup .
-If you like Guinness , it is optimal to compose an Irish Picon, including a mixture of this Irish beer and grenadine syrup.
-If it's the caramel flavor of the Maximator that you like, the Picon will mix perfectly with it!
+If you enjoy Guinness , it's best to make an Irish Picon, which is a blend of this Irish beer and grenadine syrup.
+If you're more into the caramel flavor of Maximator, Picon will pair perfectly with it!

 Irish Picon

-Irish Picon: Guinness and Picon make an excellent tandem .
+Irish Picon: Guinness and Picon make an excellent pairing .

 Picon, with or without?

-When someone offers you a Picon and asks you “with or without”, if you answer “with”, your drink will be poured with a little lemon syrup.
+When someone offers you a Picon and asks "with or without," if you answer "with," your drink will be topped with a little lemon syrup.

 A Picon “with” will be served to you with lemon syrup.